 Leaks from above

-- place a bucket or bowl under the leak to catch the water until we arrive
+- place a bucket or bowl under the leak to catch the water and move your affected belongings if possible until we arrive

 If your neighbour has a leak from your home

 You must do all you can to stop the leak quickly.
 If we need access to your home it's important you allow us entry; otherwise you could be charged for the extra damage.
 If you don’t allow us access, we may need to arrange a forced entry, which will result in more charges to you.

 Common causes of leaks are:

 - water splashing whilst bathing or shower curtains not fitted properly

 If you notice a leak within your home, turn off your stop-valve immediately.

 If you're a tenant, report the repair to us by calling the team on 0800 952 444.
 If you're a leaseholder, you'll need to pay a plumber to repair the problem (unless it's a communal pipe).
 If you have tenants who rent your property, you must ensure they allow the repairs to be done.

 We can normally work with you to make appointments earlier in the morning or can sometimes offer weekend appointments for leaks from above works.
 The team can discuss this with you in more detail if you give us a call.

 If you have an issue that's reoccurring or you require some more information on the service, email us at firstname.lastname@example.org.
 Someone from the leaks from above team will answer you directly.